Yasuaki-Ito/morbvis/README.md

 # MOrbVis

-A lightweight tool for visualizing molecular orbitals in 3D.
+A GPU-accelerated molecular orbital viewer for the browser.
-Load a Molden or Gaussian Cube file and interactively explore isosurfaces.
-Runs in your browser and is also available as a standalone Windows desktop application.
+Load a Molden or Gaussian Cube file and interactively explore isosurfaces with WebGPU compute shaders.
+Also available as a standalone Windows desktop application.

 ## Demo
 ![MOrbVis screenshot](doc/screenshot.png)